diaakasem/js-libp2p/src/peer-store/README.md

 ## Retrieving records from the PeerStore

-When the PeerStore data is updated, this information might be important for different parties.
-As a consequence, PeerStore is an event based component that notifies interested parties about changes.
-Any subsystem interested in these notifications should subscribe the PeerStore events.
+When data in the PeerStore is updated the PeerStore will emit events based on the changes, to allow applications and other subsystems to take action on those changes.
+Any subsystem interested in these notifications should subscribe the [`PeerStore events`][peer-store-events].

 ### Peer
-- Each time a new peer is discovered, the PeerStore should emit a `peer` event, so that interested parties can leverage this peer and establish a connection with it.
+- Each time a new peer is discovered, the PeerStore should emit a [`peer` event][peer-store-events], so that interested parties can leverage this peer and establish a connection with it.

 ### Protocols
-- When the known protocols of a peer change, the PeerStore emits a `change:protocols` event.
+- When the known protocols of a peer change, the PeerStore emits a [`change:protocols` event][peer-store-events].
   - Libp2p topologies will be particularly interested in this, so that the subsystem can open streams with relevant peers for them

 ### Multiaddrs
-- When the known listening `multiaddrs` of a peer change, the PeerStore emits a `change:multiaddrs` event.
+- When the known listening `multiaddrs` of a peer change, the PeerStore emits a [`change:multiaddrs` event][peer-store-events].

 ## PeerStore implementation